Glossary of Terms

 Induced menopause: Permanent menopause that is not natural; can be caused as a result of removal of the ovaries (surgical), chemotherapy, or radiation to the pelvis.

-Lactose intolerance: Occurs when the small intestine does no make enough lactase, the enzyme required to break down the lactose (milk sugar) in milk products before they enter the large intestine; can cause bloating, pain, gas, and diarrhoea.
+Lactose intolerance: Occurs when the small intestine does not make enough lactase, the enzyme required to break down the lactose (milk sugar) in milk products before they enter the large intestine.
+It can cause bloating, pain, gas, and diarrhoea.

-low trauma fracture: Term used to describe a fracture that occurs with very little trauma or force and from a standing position or less, that is usually not great enough to cause broken bones, usually indicating that the bone is weak.
+Low trauma fracture: Term used to describe a fracture that occurs with very little trauma or force or from a standing position or less, that is usually not great enough to cause broken bones, usually indicating that the bone is weak.

-Menopause: The specific point in time occurring after twelve consecutive months without a menstrual period that does not have another identifiable cause such as illness or medications.
+Menopause: The specific point in time occurring after twelve consecutive months without a menstrual period that does not have another identifiable cause such as an illness or a medication.

-Osteoporotic fracture: Term used to describe a fracture that occurs with very little trauma or force and from a standing position, that is usually not great enough to cause broken bones, usually indicating that the bone is weak.
+Osteoporotic fracture: Term used to describe a fracture that occurs with very little trauma or force or from a standing position or less, that is usually not great enough to cause broken bones, usually indicating that the bone is weak.

-Obesity: Condition of being severely overweight based on body mass index greater that 30 and associated with many health problems.
+Obesity: Condition of being severely overweight based on a body mass index greater then 30 and associated with many health problems.